philippe554/excelextract/README.md

       * The trigger condition is met only if the cell referenced in the `value` field contains a **numeric value** that is **not equal to zero**.
 Blank cells or cells with text do not meet this condition.
       * Useful if you only want to include rows where a specific measurement or count is actually greater than zero.

+### Types and Type Detection

+`ExcelExtract` is designed to intelligently handle various data types commonly found in Excel files.
+It can automatically detect the most appropriate type for each column or allow you to specify types for precise control.

+**Supported Data Types:**

+The package can work with the following data types:

+* **`string`**: Textual data.
+This is the most general type and can represent any cell content.
+* **`integer`**: Whole numbers (e.g., `10`, `-5`, `0`).
+* **`float`** or **`number`**: Numbers with decimal points (e.g., `3.14`, `-0.001`).
+* **`boolean`**: True or false values.
+Common string representations like "TRUE", "FALSE", "T", "F", "1", "0" are recognized during conversion if the column is determined or specified as boolean.
+* **`date`**: Dates without time components (e.g., `2023-10-26`). `ExcelExtract` can parse various common date string formats.
+* **`datetime`**: Dates with time components (e.g., `2023-10-26 14:30:00`).
+Various common datetime string formats are supported.
+* **`time`**: Time values without date components (e.g., `14:30:00` or `2:30 PM`).
+* **`timedelta`**: Represents a duration or difference between two dates or times (e.g., "3 days, 4:00:00" or as a representation of Excel's numeric time values if directly present as `datetime.timedelta` objects). *Note: Automatic detection of timedelta from varied string formats is limited; specifying the type might be necessary for complex duration strings.*

+**Type Handling Modes:**

+1.  **Automatic Detection (`"auto"`)**:
+    This is the default behavior for columns where no specific type is provided by the user. `ExcelExtract` will analyze the data in each column and infer the most suitable and specific data type that can represent all values in that column.
+For example, if a column contains `1`, `2`, and `3`, it will be detected as `integer`.
+If it contains `1`, `2.5`, and `3`, it will be detected as `float`.
+If it contains `2023-01-01` and `2023-01-02 10:00:00`, it will be detected as `datetime`.

+2.  **Specified Type**:
+    You can explicitly define the desired data type for each column (e.g., by providing a schema like `"type": "number"`).
+    * When a type is specified for a column, `ExcelExtract` will attempt to **force-parse** every cell value in that column into the specified type.
+    * If a cell's value cannot be successfully parsed or converted to the specified type, its value will be set to `None` (representing an empty or unconvertible cell) in the extracted data.
+This ensures data consistency for the column according to your definition.
+For instance, if a column is specified as `integer` and a cell contains "hello", that cell's value will become `None`.

+This system provides a balance between convenience through automatic detection and precision through user-defined type enforcement.

 ### Simplified Table Extraction (`simpletable`)

 For scenarios where your data is organized as a straightforward rectangular table within one or more sheets, with headers clearly defined in a single row, the `simpletable` mode provides a convenient way to automatically define columns based on these headers and extract the data rows below.